UVicFH/CanDuino/README.md

   c) change the board to "Arduino Pro or Pro Mini"

-      Select "ATmega 328P (5V, 16 MHZ)" as the Processor
+      Select "ATmega 328P (5V, 16 MHZ)" as the Processor, but uno seems to also work now???

   d) upload CAN test code - example sketch CAN receive_check and/ or CAN send_check to ensure CAN functionality